Nickelodeon (Australian TV channel): 10 Shake (2020–2023)

 During a showcase to advertisers in May 2020, Beverley McGarvey, the chief content officer and executive vice president of ViacomCBS Networks UK & Australia, revealed that the broadcaster planned to launch a new digital channel targeting viewers under 50 later in the year.

 On 13 July 2020, it was announced that 10 Shake would launch in September.
 The network would carry children's programmes (drawing primarily television series from Nickelodeon brands), while evening and prime time hours would feature "edgy" series and films targeting young adults under 40, including programmes from Comedy Central and MTV, and other imported programmes such as The Late Late Show with James Corden.

 It was confirmed on 13 September 2020 that 10 Shake would launch on 27 September in metropolitan markets.
 On 25 June 2021, 10 immediately signed for a re-affiliation deal with SCA that would launch 10 Shake in regional markets from 1 July 2021.
 10 Shake launched on Foxtel on 14 September 2022.

 Nickelodeon (2023–present)

 On 22 June 2023, it was announced that 10 Shake would rebrand as Nickelodeon on 1 August.
 Under its new format, the channel would add Nickelodeon and Nick Jr. programming during the daytime hours, while the prime time lineup of young adult programmes were rebranded as Nick at Nite.
 This resulted in the end of the Nickelodeon channel broadcasting on Foxtel in Australia, whilst continuing to be provided on Fetch TV and Sky in New Zealand.

-On November 1, 2025, the pay-TV version of the channel (however, the pay-TV channel will still operate in New Zealand until December 2, 2025) was shut down on Fetch in Australia, but the free-to-air channel will continue to operate.
+On 1 November 2025, the pay-TV version of the channel was shut down on Fetch in Australia, but the free-to-air channel will continue to operate.
+The pay-TV channel would shut down in New Zealand on 2 December 2025.